Ann Widdecombe: Early life

-Born in Bath, Somerset, Widdecombe is the daughter of Rita Noreen (née Plummer; 1911–2007) and Ministry of Defence civil servant James Murray Widdecombe.
+Ann Noreen Widdecombe was born in Bath, Somerset, the daughter of Rita Noreen (née Plummer; 1911–2007) and Ministry of Defence civil servant James Murray Widdecombe.
 Widdecombe's maternal grandfather, James Henry Plummer, was born to a Catholic family of English descent in Crosshaven, County Cork, Ireland in 1874.

 She attended the Royal Naval School in Singapore, and La Sainte Union Convent School in Bath.
 She then read Latin at the University of Birmingham and later attended Lady Margaret Hall, Oxford, to read philosophy, politics and economics.
-In 1971, she was the secretary of the Oxford Union for one term, and became its treasurer for one term in 1972; she never became president.
+In 1971, she was the secretary of the Oxford Union for one term, and became its treasurer for one term in 1972.

 While studying at Oxford, she lived next door to Mary Archer, Edwina Currie, and Gyles Brandreth's wife Michèle Brown.
 She worked for Unilever (1973–75) and then as an administrator at the University of London (1975–87) before entering Parliament.

 Political career

 In 1974, Widdecombe was personal assistant to Michael Ancram in the February and October general elections of that year.
 From 1976 to 1978, Widdecombe was a councillor on Runnymede District Council in Surrey.

 She contested the seat of Burnley in Lancashire in the 1979 general election and then, against David Owen, the Plymouth Devonport seat in the 1983 general election.
-In 1983, she (along with Lady Olga Maitland and Virginia Bottomley) was co-founder of Women and Families for Defence, a group founded in opposition to the anti-nuclear Greenham Common Women's Peace Camp.
+In 1983 she, with Lady Olga Maitland and Virginia Bottomley, co-founded Women and Families for Defence, a group founded in opposition to the anti-nuclear Greenham Common Women's Peace Camp.

 Widdecombe was first elected to the House of Commons, for the Conservatives, in the 1987 general election as member for the constituency of Maidstone (which became Maidstone and The Weald in 1997).

 In government

-Widdecombe joined John Major's government as Parliamentary Under-Secretary of State for Social Security in 1990.
+Widdecombe joined Prime Minister John Major's government as Parliamentary Under-Secretary of State for Social Security in 1990.
 In 1993, she was moved to the Department of Employment, and she was promoted to Minister of State the following year.
 In 1995, she joined the Home Office as Minister of State for Prisons and visited every prison in the UK.